Actuarial-consistency and two-step actuarial valuations: a new paradigm to insurance valuation: Abstract

 \section{Abstract}

-We introduce the class of actuarial-consistent valuation methods for insurance liabilities which depend on both financial and actuarial risks, which imposes that all actuarial risks are priced via standard actuarial principles.
-We propose to extend standard actuarial principles by a new actuarial-consistent procedure, which we call ``two-step actuarial valuations".
-In the coherent setting, we show that actuarial-consistent valuations are equivalent to two-step actuarial valuations.
+This paper introduces new valuation schemes called actuarial-consistent valuations for insurance liabilities which depend on both financial and actuarial risks, which imposes that all actuarial risks are priced via standard actuarial principles.
+We propose to extend standard actuarial principles by a new actuarial-consistent procedure, which we call ``two-step actuarial valuations". \bluebis{In the case valuations are coherent}, we show that actuarial-consistent valuations are equivalent to two-step actuarial valuations.
 We also discuss the connection with ``two-step market-consistent valuations" from \cite{pelsser2014time}.
 In particular, we discuss how the dependence structure between actuarial and financial risks impacts both actuarial-consistent and market-consistent valuations.

 \textbf{Keywords:} Fair valuation, two-step valuation, actuarial consistent, market consistent, Solvency II, incomplete market.